 RDA’s like my little Derringer v1 by Praxis or the Indestructible by Wismec being two.

 On the Coily website Simon has introduced a fabulous little database that users have noted down specific RDA/RTA/RDTA/RBA posts and lead measurements, thereby taking measurements out of the equation and making Coily even easier to use!
 The database is growing everyday and already has many various measurements for different rebuild able decks.
 You need to register on their site to see and submit your measurements.
-You can do that here.
+You can do that by signing into their website.

 Benefits of using the Coily